 Richard J. Keegan University of Canberra, Australia

-Lois Butcher-Poffley, Temple University, USA
+Lois Butcher-Poffley, Full Out Performance Enhancement, USA

 Sarah Castillo, National University, USA